FAU-Paleo/apw_2022/docs/slides/7_phylogenetics/1_snack_phylogeny.md

 ### Create a Newick version of tree

 The most widely used format for storing trees is [Newick format](https://en.wikipedia.org/wiki/Newick_format).

-Brackets are used to indicate which taxa group together.
+Brackets are used to indicate which taxa group together, representing internal nodes.
+Descendants are separated by commas.

 ```
 (A, B); # rooted
 ((A, B), (C, D)); # rooted
 (((A, B), (C, D)), E); # rooted
-((A, B), (C, D), E); # unrooted
+(A, B, (C, D)); # unrooted
 ```

-Note the tree string must end in ```;```.
+Note the string must end in a semicolon.
-A rooted binary tree all nodes will have two descendants.
+In a rooted binary tree all nodes will have two descendants.

 **Store your tree in Newick format**.
 You can use Tim Vaughan's online tool [IcyTree](https://icytree.org) to plot the tree and see that everything is correct.
-You can use File > Enter tree directly to copy & paste directly into the program.
+You can use 'File > Enter tree directly' to copy & paste your tree.

 ### Acknowledgements